Tangeni Amupadhi

 Tangeni Amupadhi is a Namibian journalist.
 He is the editor-in-chief of The Namibian, the country's largest English daily newspaper.
-In 2011, he took over from founding and long-serving editor Gwen Lister, who has been in the position for 26 years.
+In 2011, he took over from founding editor Gwen Lister, who has been in the position for 26 years.

 Amupadhi worked at the Namibia Press Agency, South Africa's Mail & Guardian newspaper, and The Namibian.
 He is a Fulbright scholar at the University of Maryland, College Park as well as a Nieman Fellow at Harvard University, both in the United States.
 In 2004, he was part of a group which established Insight Namibia as a private media company bringing out a monthly business and current affairs magazine.
 He worked as the magazine's editor until 2011.

 In 2007, Amupadhi was runner-up in the best reporter for investigative journalism award category by the Media Institute of Southern Africa, after John Grobler.